Yass32/Aron-Video-Player/README.md

 - **Auto-Scroll Subtitles**: Automatically scrolls to the active subtitle as the video plays.
 - **Subtitle Navigation**: Click on a subtitle to jump to its corresponding time in the video.
 - **Playback Speed Control**: Adjust the playback speed using a slider (0.25x to 2x).
+- **Interactive Glossary**: Click a keyword to toggle its simple, elementary-level definition.

 ## Project Structure